rugfactory/token-factory/optimized/README.md

 4. Different optimization levels (-O1 to -O4) offer different trade-offs between size and speed
 5. The optimized folder will contain all processed files
 6. Relative paths in the commands assume you're in the project root directory
+7. Stripping debug symbols is irreversible - keep unstripped copies for debugging